dorven/nokia_task/README.md

 MonitoringSystem m(true); // instantiate with fast reset interval for faster testing MonitoringSystem m; // instantiate with normal reset interval
 ```
 The system stores the Vehicles in a set which is an ordered container.
-Insertion is ~linear complexity but finding a vehicle and increasing its counter is fast.
-Just logarithmic complexity.
+Insertion is ~linear complexity but finding a vehicle and increasing its counter is fast(logarithmic complexity).

 After MonitoringSystem object is instantiated it will be in INIT state.
 It does not record Vehicles in this state.
 We have to start it first via sending a Start signal.
 It will make the system ACTIVE.
 ```